 Other healthy goodies.

-On the lookout for more healthy primal/GAPS-friendly goodies?
+Love this grain-free New York style cheesecake and still on the lookout for more healthy primal/GAPS-friendly goodies?
 Here are some other delicious options…

 - 3-Ingredient GAPS Angel Food Cake